What are Probiotics and The Benefits of Probiotics - Teelixir

 While probiotics themselves are not harmful, it is important to choose the right probiotic supplement to maintain the natural balance of gut flora.
 Using the wrong probiotic can potentially disrupt the gut's microbial balance, leading to discomfort, dysbiosis, and other gut-related issues.

-It's worth noting that humans naturally eliminate bacteria from their bodies on a daily basis, including the probiotics we consume.
+It's worth noting that humans naturally may help support the body against from their bodies on a daily basis, including the probiotics we consume.
 These bacteria are excreted through bowel movements, ensuring their safe passage out of the body.

 A noteworthy example is the use of probiotics after taking antibiotics.
 Recent research has shown that introducing probiotics immediately after completing a course of antibiotics can actually hinder the restoration of a healthy and diverse microbiome.
 This contradicts previous beliefs that probiotics should be taken to "replenish" the bacteria eradicated by antibiotics.